-Grace Cathedral strives to be a community of joy, courage and wonder, online and in-person.
-A phased regathering for in-person worship and events is underway.
-Please refer to the chart below which details the current options available for all to experience.
-Proof of vaccination for anyone age 12 and above is required.
-Please refer to the Proof of Vaccination section for more details.
+Grace Cathedral strives to be a community of joy, courage, and wonder, online and in-person.
+Please refer to the information below which details the current options available for all to experience.

 What does Grace Cathedral offer in person now?

-- Columbarium committals, with up to 4 people in the columbarium room during committal and 8 people in the gallery.
+- Columbarium committals, with up to 16 in the Chapel and up to 4 on the mezzanine.

-- Weddings, with the couple and up 50 in the Chapel of Grace, up to 250 attendees in the Nave.
+- Weddings, with the couple and up 114 in the Chapel of Grace, and up to 440 attendees in the Nave.

 When will Grace Cathedral begin regathering for indoor services?